aleaxit/gmpy/docs/overview.rst

     >>> mpq(45,3) * mpq(11,8)
     mpq(165,8)

-The most significant new features in gmpy2 are support for correctly rounded arbitrary precision real and complex arithmetic based on the MPFR and MPC libraries.
-Floating point contexts are used to control exceptional conditions.
+gmpy2 supports correctly rounded arbitrary precision real and complex arithmetic via the MPFR and MPC libraries.
+Floating point contexts are used to control precision, rounding modes, and exceptional conditions.
 For example, division by zero can either return an Infinity or raise an exception.
 ::

     >>> mpfr(1)/7